fpv-iplab/ENIGMA-360/README.md

 ```bash
 python downloader.py --mode hoi
 ```

-## Tasks

-### Egocentric Human-Object Interaction detection

-The annotations for this task are located in the `annotations/hoi` directory.
-The format follows the standard of HOS introduced in the [VISOR-HOS GitHub repository](https://github.com/epic-kitchens/VISOR-HOS?tab=readme-ov-file).
-Please refer to that link for more information on how the annotations are structured.

-> To use these annotations, you must first download the corresponding frames using the downloader script provided below with the `--mode hoi` flag.

 ## 📝 Citing
 If you use our **ENIGMA-360** dataset for your research, please cite our paper: